 Looking at December 31st for this specific exercise (DB Split Jerks), Chase’s Peak Velocity was 1.46 M/S with a Human Power output of 1944 using a weight of 20 pounds.
 On January 9th, his Peak Velocity was 1.58 M/S with a Human Power output of 2046 with a weight of 20 pounds.
 This was an increase in his Peak Velocity by 8.2%, and an increase in his Human Power output by 5.4% compared to the previous week’s recording!

 For the final week of the 4-week period, Chase had the biggest improvement by far in both of his metrics.
 Still sticking with a weight of 20 pounds, Chase was able to yield a Peak Velocity output of 1.76 M/S and a Human Power output of 2339.
 This was an increase in his Peak Velocity by 11.40%, and an increase in his Human Power output by 14.32% compared to the previous week’s recording!

 Chase’s overall Peak Velocity increased by about 21% and his Human Power output increased by 20%!
-Within these 4 weeks that Chase has been training to improve his HPT output, he has been able to stand out more to his coaches and was able to wrestle at a higher weight class because he was winning too easily in his current.
+Within the 4 weeks Chase has been using Sports Power Training by CBN to improve his HP output, he has been able to stand out more to his coaches and was able to wrestle at a higher weight class because he was winning too easily in his current.
 This meant that he was at a weight disadvantage, having to only wrestle other athletes that were bigger and weighed more than him.